percona/pmm/docs/index.md

 - It is a complete package comprising in-house and third-party components and tools for all your monitoring requirements.
 - To set up basic PMM, you just need to install a [server](reference/index.md#server) and a [client](reference/index.md#client) on each system you intend to monitor.

-Let's dive deep into PMM and unlock the full potential of PMM.

 !!! quote ""